iamvery/testing-workshop/doc/WORKSHOP.md

 ```

 Once you have written the isolated test, complete the implementation in the `Link` model to make the test pass.
 What is the simplest possible implementation to make your test pass?
 Make it _very_ simple, even dumb...

+Run this spec in isolation while you build the new interface with `bin/rspec spec/models/link_spec.rb`.

 ------